rajannpatel/ubuntupbx/deploy-to-gcp.md

-# Deploy an Ubuntu PBX to Google Public Cloud's always free tier
+# Install FreePBX 17 on Ubuntu 24.04 with all open-source dependencies installed from Ubuntu's official repositories.

+There is no charge to use Google Cloud's Compute Engine up to their specified free usage limit.
+The free usage limit does not expire, and is perfect for running FreePBX 17 and Asterisk 20.6 on Ubuntu 24.04 LTS.

 ## Install and configure the gcloud CLI

 This guide assumes the following commands are executed in a Linux environment.
-In Windows or macOS [Multipass](https://multipass.run/install) provides an instant Linux virtual machine.
+On Windows and macOS [Multipass](https://multipass.run/install) provides Linux virtual machines on demand.

 1. Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install)